xiaoli-dong/metagenomics_crash_course/binning/bin_quality_assessment.md

 # Metagenome bin quality assessment
 CheckM provides a set of tools for assessing the quality of genomes (bins) recovered from isolates, single cells, or metagenomes.
-It provides robust estimates of genome completeness and contamination by using collated sets of genes that are ubiquitous and single-copy within a phylogenetic lineage. checkm.txt contains the CheckM results summary of genome completeness/contamination for your bins.
+It provides robust estimates of genome completeness and contamination by using collated sets of genes that are ubiquitous and single-copy within a phylogenetic lineage.

 ## Create checkm directory
 ```